-With more than 650 locations worldwide, American Spaces are strategically powerful public diplomacy tools that support U.S. foreign policy goals by providing technologically modern and welcoming places for direct foreign audience engagement.
+With nearly 600 locations worldwide, American Spaces are strategically powerful public diplomacy tools that support U.S. foreign policy goals by providing technologically modern and welcoming places for direct foreign audience engagement.

 American Spaces include American Centers, American Corners, and Binational Centers, all of which operate on different models.
 The majority are managed through institutional partnerships that provide tremendous value, generally with rent-free space and no-cost staff support.